tejasbubane/tejasbubane.github.io/content/2021-01-17-refactoring-filters.md

 * Why do we need those `if` conditions?
 Without them, we can just chain those `where` clauses and this code would read so much better!

-Let's try removing the conditions.
+Let us try removing the conditions.
 Ohh wait, this code does not have tests! :scream:

 Time to flex [rspec][1] muscles :muscle:. **Yeah TDD!**